Helpful Information for XE: Experimental Humanities & Social Engagement Applicants

 The GRE general test is not required.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements.

 What should be in my statement of purpose?

-In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
-In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the XE/Graduate School of Arts and Science at NYU.
+Prepare a narrative that integrates your past and present work as it relates to your intended field/s of study, your intellectual objectives, and your long-term goals.
+We encourage you to include ideas for a potential master's project.
+In particular, we ask that you indicate how and why your work/research would best be facilitated by XE: Experimental Humanities & Social Engagement, and the broader Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.

 What should be in my writing sample?

 If you have a good sense of your area(s) of interest, you are encouraged to submit a writing sample that speaks to or reflects your area(s) of interest.
 It should be 10-15 double-spaced pages in length.
 Alternatively, you may submit work (creative/professional) in other media that you feel gives the most telling evidence of your accomplishments and interests.
 To do so, you will be asked to use a URL to point to your work.
 You will find more specific instructions in the application.

 Whom should I ask for recommendation letters?
 What sort of recommendation letters are most effective/useful?

 Academic recommendations from professors or advisors with whom an applicant has studied are most useful to the admissions committee and are preferred.
 If you are unable to obtain three letters from professors or academic advisors, try to get as many as you can.
 (We suggest that when approaching faculty about recommendations, you provide as much information as possible about yourself—a recent transcript, CV, and/or copies of academic papers are very useful, as well as information about your plans for future study.)